Dentist Durham NC

 The Importance of Preventative Care

 Preventative care is the foundation of your oral health.
 It focuses on maintaining your oral health to prevent severe dental problems from developing.
 Preventative care takes place both at home and in our dental office.
-Plaque and tartar buildup on your teeth causes most oral health problems.
+Plaque and tartar buildup on your teeth cause most oral health problems.
 Bacteria and food debris build up on the teeth, causing the sticky film of plaque.
-If you continue to avoid things like brushing your teeth, it hardens into tartar, making it harder to remove.
+If you continue to avoid things like brushing your teeth, the plaque hardens into tartar, making it harder to remove.

-Brushing and flossing at home help keep plaque from building up on the teeth.
-It removes the bacteria and food particles that occur after eating.
-You should brush and floss at least twice daily but should do so after every meal if possible.
-We can also help recommend products and dietary advice to keep your teeth healthy.
+Brushing and flossing at home help prevent plaque from building up on teeth.
+They also remove bacteria and food particles that occur after eating.
+You should brush and floss at least twice daily, but if possible, after every meal.
+We can also recommend products and give dietary advice to keep your teeth healthy.
 Fibrous fruits and vegetables help increase saliva production and wash away bacteria.

 But you can’t just participate in the home form of oral healthcare.
 It’s essential to come to the dentist office regularly as well.
 Especially if your teeth are crooked or cramped, there are certain areas that you won’t be able to clean with a normal toothbrush and toothpaste.
 Our specialized dental tools can get into these harder-to-reach areas.
 We can also provide fluoride treatments and dental sealants to help protect younger children’s teeth, as they’re more prone to cavities.

 We also perform a thorough exam when you’re here.
 Serious oral health problems like gum disease and oral cancer have early warning signs that aren’t that noticeable.
 Since they aren’t painful, many people brush them aside.
 However, we have training and diagnostic tools to catch oral health problems in their earliest stages.
-This helps you avoid more intensive procedures and the price tag that comes with them.
+This helps you avoid more intensive procedures and their price tag.

 Diet and Oral Health